 You started a biz to get out from under that boss…why get right back into bed with some new guy?

-Self hosting WordPress dot org is the best way to go IMHO.
+Self hosting on WordPress dot org is the best way to go IMHO.
+Why?
+Because WordPress is King.
 PS: Be sure to keep those files by regularly backing them up.
 Most hosts do this for you.

 Wordress is free to download and use.
 You only pay for your hosting package and any premium add-ons you’d like to use.
 Since you can get many free plugins and themes, technically the only expense is hosting.
 And seriously, that’s like $47 per year on (aff link) Siteground when you first get started.
 Yes, the price will increase with future renewals but still a great investment.

 Newbie bloggers don’t always know what they’ll need once their blog’s takeoff.
 I love that WordPress can grow with me.
 And you too.
-No matter where you are in your blogging journey, WordPress can accommodate your requests.
+No matter where you are in your blogging journey, WordPress can accommodate your requests because WordPress is King.

 Whatever you can imagine, you can have with WordPress!